Middle Township High School Logo

 One of the activities that the club participates in every year is Matt’s stocking Christmas charity.
 The gifts that the students bring in are distributed to needy children in the area.
 The students have also helped by bringing in food and blankets for the homeless and sorting food at a food center.
 They have donated money raised to local, as well as international charities.
 The club also participates in “See you at the Pole” and Fellowship of Christian Athlete events.

-Diversity Alliance
+Diversity Club

 Drama Production